• Skip to primary navigation

 vegetable frittata

-Spinach Mushroom Frittata is a delicious and healthy dish that is perfect for breakfast, brunch or even lunch.
-It is easy to make and can be customized with your favorite ingredients.
-A vegetable loaded frittata that is going to fuel your body and satisfy your tastebuds.
+This egg-cellent dish (yeah, I did that) is perfect for breakfast, brunch or even lunch.
+It's easy to make and can be customized with your favorite ingredients.
+A vegetable loaded frittata that is going to fuel your body and satisfy your tastebuds!

 This Spinach Mushroom Frittata Is..